charmander/razorleaf/README.md

  - The HTML5 DTD, `<!DOCTYPE html>`, is added automatically.

- - An array whose first element is a string ending with an equals sign (`=`) are treated as attributes of the parent element.
-The name of the attribute is the first element of the array, without the equals sign, and its value is the second element.
-(If the array’s length is not exactly 2, an error is thrown.)
-The second attribute may be a boolean value if the attribute is a boolean attribute. **`null` and `undefined` will cause the attribute to be ignored.**

- - Otherwise, an array whose first element is a string will be treated as an element.
+ - An array whose first element is a string will be treated as an element.
 The first element will be the tag’s name, and the remaining elements, its contents.
+If the second element is an object, it will be treated as a map of attributes.
+If an attribute’s value is `null`, `undefined`, or `false`, it is ignored.

  - Arrays whose first elements are not strings are inserted as if directly into the parent array.

  - A `razorleaf.LiteralString` is inserted directly.

+ - `null` and `undefined` are ignored.

  - All other objects are converted to strings and escaped.